-Cooking the perfect soft-boiled eggs using one of the three simple methods and cooking times is so easy!
-Learn how to get that oozy, runny yolk perfect every time… I’ve done the homework for you.
+How to cook the perfect soft-boiled eggs?
+Use one of the three simple methods and egg cooking times, it is so easy!
+Learn how to get that oozy, runny yolk perfect every time… I’ve done the timing homework for you.

 What makes the perfect soft-boiled egg?

 The perfect soft-boiled eggs need two things: a runny yolk and a soft, non-rubbery white, perhaps a touch soft around the edge as well.
-I’ve done all the homework for you, so read the notes and follow one of the methods below.
+I’ve done all the soft-boiled egg cooking times homework for you, so read the notes and follow one of the methods below.
 The resulting eggs are amazing!

 Best soft boiled eggs recipe